jhollist/2014-01-13-uri/rLessons/Functions.md

 # Function Exercise
 Continuing with our NLA example, this exercise will have you create several functions that work on that dataset.

-1. Create a function (with proper documentation) that takes a vector as input and returns it's mean.
+1. Create a function (with proper documentation, but no need to inclue `@export` or `@examples`) that takes a vector as input and returns it's mean.

 2. Create another function (again with good documentation), that allows us to deal with `NA` values (hint: think `mean()' and `...`).